Wittenberg: Melanchthon House

 The architectural style of the Melanchthon House in Collegienstraße, which expresses the self-confident modernity of the Renaissance, is an architectural sight.
-In this house lived and died the reformer Philipp Melanchthon lived and died in this house.
+In this house the reformer Philipp Melanchthon lived and died.
 It houses an exhibition.
 In 2013, the house received an extension according to plans by the architects Dietsch & Weber from Halle made of grey brick.

 University Leucorea Wittenberg

-Founded in 1502, the University of Leucorea in Collegienstraße was and is not only a teaching institution.
-For example, the famous personalities of the Reformation Martin Luther and Philipp Melanchthon spent time here.
-Over the history of the university, which is rich in tradition, developments took place that had an impact not only on Germany but also on large parts of the world.
+Founded in 1502, the Reformation Martin Luther and Melanchthon spent time at the University of Leucorea in Collegienstraße.

 Hamlethaus

 The Hamlethaus in Collegienstraße blends into the ensemble of the town.

 Bugenhagenhaus

 The Bugenhagen House next to the town church is the oldest Protestant vicarage in the world and is one of the most significant memorials to the Reformation.
 Until 1997, it was the residence and place of work of the Wittenberg superintendents without interruption since the Reformation.
 Johannes Bugenhagen was the first pastor to live here until his death in 1558.
 Between 2004 and 2007, the building was thoroughly renovated and now serves as a spiritual community and meeting centre.